DTucker17/Comparison-of-NC-HH-income-to-excessive-drinking-rates/README.md

 **Additional documents**
 * Licensing agreement.
-* Process documentation.
+* Process documentation (how to replicate our subset).
-* Image folder.
+* Image folder (storage of images used throughout the repository).

 # Instructions for accessing the datasets
 1. Ensure that you have [Anaconda](https://www.anaconda.com/) installed.